ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   * Details of any important information that doesn't fit in one of the above sections.
   * For example, whether ``check_mode`` is or is not supported.

+:orphaned:

+  * A boolean flag indicating if the module needs maintainers, for example, ``orphaned: true``.

 Linking and other format macros within module documentation
 -----------------------------------------------------------